-- 1. Companion Policy 24-102CP to National Instrument 24-102 Clearing Agency Requirements (Companion Policy) is changed by this Document. - 2.
-Subsection 1.1(2) is changed by replacing "this Part 1 of the CP, section 3.2 and 3.3 of Part 3 of this CP, and the text boxes in Annex I" with "this section, sections 1.2, 1.3, 3.2 and 3.3 of this CP, and Annex I". - 3.
+- 1. Companion Policy 24-102CP Clearing Agency Requirements is changed by this Document. - 2.
+Subsection 1.1(2) is changed by replacing "this Part 1 of the CP, section 3.2 and 3.3 of Part 3 of this CP, and the text boxes in Annex I" with "this section, sections 1.2 and 1.3 of this CP, and Annexes I and II". - 3.
 Subsection 1.2(3) is changed by replacing "Annex I to this CP includes supplementary guidance in text boxes that applies" with "Annexes I and II to this CP include supplementary guidance that applies". - 4.
 Part 1 is changed by adding the following section: - 1.5 Section 1.5 provides clarity on the application of the different parts of the Instrument to a clearing agency that has been recognized by a securities regulatory authority, or exempted from recognition, as is further described in section 2.0 of this CP.
-For greater clarity, unless otherwise specified, Parts 1, 2, and 5 to 7 generally apply to both a recognized clearing agency and one that is exempted from recognition. - 5.
-Subsection 2.0(2) is changed by replacing "will generally" with "would generally need to". - 6.
+Unless otherwise specified, Parts 1, 2, and 5 to 7 generally apply to both a recognized clearing agency and one that is exempted from recognition. - 5.
+Subsection 2.0 is changed: - (a) in subsection (2) by replacing "will generally" with "would generally need to", and - (b) in subsection (4) by replacing "certain material changes to information provided to the securities regulatory authority" with "certain changes to information provided to the securities regulatory authority that are material". - 6.
 Section 2.1 is changed: - (a) by adding "in both substance and process, though its oversight program may differ" immediately after "agency is similar", - (b) by adding "comprehensive and" immediately after "completion of", and - (c) by adding "for either recognition or exemption" immediately after "application materials". - 7.
-Subsection 2.2(2) is replaced with the following:
+Subsection 2.2(2) is changed: - (a) by replacing the first sentence with the following:

-The written notice should provide a reasonably detailed description of the significant change (as defined in subsection 2.2(1)), the expected date of the implementation of the change, and an assessment of how the significant change is consistent with the PFMI Principles applicable to the clearing agency (see subsection 2.2(3))..
+The written notice should provide a reasonably detailed description of the significant change (as defined in subsection 2.2(1)), the expected date of the implementation of the change, and an assessment of how the significant change is consistent with the PFMI Principles applicable to the clearing agency (see subsection 2.2(3))., and